leeange/A-First-Look-at-Digital-Security/en/Julío the Civil Rights Defender.md

 # Julío, the Civil Rights Defender
-\* Julio’s preferred gender pronoun is he/him/his.
+\* Julío’s preferred gender pronoun is he/him/his.

 Julío works at a civil rights NGO.
 Though he does not work directly with clients, he knows his personal habits protect his co-workers and thus, the clients as well.
 Julío works very hard to ensure his **security hygiene** is quite good to responsibly care for his organization.